phone 0800 011 3200

 • if you have specialist needs due to disability or health conditions

-• any risks to your health and wellbeing if you don't get appropriate support
+• any risks to your health and wellbeing if you do not get appropriate support

-They'll fill in forms with the information you give and ask you to sign them.
-You'll be asked to sign a form giving your consent for information to be shared with other professionals.
+The social care professional will fill in forms with your information and ask you to sign them.
+You’ll also be asked to sign a form giving your consent for information to be shared with other social care professionals.

 Feedback